54F-A/hangman352/README.md

 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

+This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 ---

-### The Aim of the Game
+### The Aim of the Project

-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
+The aim of the project is for the user to guess a single alphabetical letter of a secret word.
+The computer will print "Sorry, '{guessed letter}' is not in the word.
+Try again." if the letter guessed is not contained in the secret word.
+However, if it is contained in the word, the computer will print "Good guess! '{guessed letter}' is in the word."

 ---